Missi3girl/pantry-client/README.md

 It currently only has a handful of listings and limited dashboard features, but I have high goals and plans for extension and possible publishing.

+Please use the git command, npm run dev, in your terminal, and http://localhost:4001 in your browswer, to view the app live.